LunCoSim/lunco-urdf/README.md

 # lunco-urdf
 Importer of URDF files into Godot 4

-Written on Godot script, early stage development
+Written on GodotScript2, early stage development

+For test purposes, to reload plugin you have to reimport URDF file